Four-manifolds, geometries and knots: Symplectic structures

 \section{Symplectic structures}

-If $M$ is a closed orientable 4-manifold which fibres over an orientable surface and the image of the fibre in $H_2(M;\mathbb{R})$ is nonzero then $M$ has a symplectic structure [Th76].
-The homological condition is automatic unless the fibre is a torus; some such condition is needed, as $S^3\times S^1$ is the total space of a $T$-bundle over $S^2$ but $H^2(S^3\times S^1;\mathbb{R})=0$, so it has no symplectic structure.
-If the base is also a torus then $M$ admits a symplectic structure [Ge92].
-Closed K\"ahler manifolds have natural symplectic structures.
-Using these facts, it is easy to show for most geometries that either every closed geometric manifold is finitely covered by one admitting a symplectic structure or no closed geometric manifold admits any symplectic structure.
+Let $M$ be a closed orientable 4-manifold.
+If $M$ fibres over an orientable surface $B$ and the image of the fibre in $H_2(M;\mathbb{R})$ is nonzero then $M$ has a symplectic structure \cite{[Th76]}.
+The tangent bundle along the fibres is an $SO(2)$-bundle on $M$ which restricts to the tangent bundle of each fibre, and so the homological condition is automatic unless the fibre is a torus.
+This condition is also necessary if the base $B$ has genus $g>1$ \cite{[Wc05]}, but if $B$ is also a torus every such $M$ has a symplectic structure \cite{[Ge92]}.
+Theorem 4.9 of \cite{[Wc05]} implies that any such bundle space $M$ is symplectic if and only if it is virtually symplectic.
+If $N$ is an orientable 3-manifold then $N\times{S^1}$ admits a symplectic structure if and only if $N$ is a mapping torus \cite{[FV08]}.